Last updated on July 6th, 2020

 Back when Phi and Alanna came over to grind everything in sight into flour, we served up a mixed green and persimmon salad on the side of our homemade chickpea ravioli.
-Phi sprinkled a few spiced pepitas on top that she whipped up so quickly that neither of us saw what went into the pan, except I overheard her mutter “lemon pepper”under her breath.
+Phi sprinkled a few spiced pepitas on top that she whipped up so quickly we didn’t even see what went into the pan, except I overheard her mutter “lemon pepper” under her breath.
 The pepitas were the star of the salad.

 Her seeds could make a strong man sweat, but don’t think for one second that stopped us from scattering them over our salad.

-The recipe you see here is my spin on things, mixing holiday-inspired cinnamon, nutmeg, and ginger with more savory cumin and paprika, for a simple snack with layers of spices.
+The recipe here pulls inspiration from Moroccan cuisine, known for its rich uses of spices.
+Pulling from that for inspiration, I mixed in holiday-inspired cinnamon, nutmeg, and ginger with more savory cumin and paprika, for a simple snack with layers of spices.
 While we’ve been nibbling on handfuls and tossing them on all of our salads of late, they pair most beautifully with the subtle sweetness of a crisp fuyu persimmon and a tart dab of goat cheese over a bed of balsamic-kissed greens.

 For a super quick and easy holiday gift, bag them up and slap one of these printable labels on the front.